 In the past 7½ plus years, we’ve sailed on 27 cruises.
 For us, cruising has been a substantial part of our worldwide experience.
 Also, we’ve cruised as a means of getting us to one part of the world to another, often staying for extended periods at the location (or nearby) of disembarkation.

-At this point, there are literally thousands of sources of media spewing their opinions on when and how the cruise industry will open, if ever.
-Thus, I am not selecting a link to review with the same number of varying opinions which we may or may not agree with.
+At this point, there are thousands of media sources spewing their opinions on when and how the cruise industry will open, if ever.
+Thus, I am not selecting a link to review with the same number of varying opinions that we may or may not agree with.

 Enthusiastic cruisers each must formulate their own opinions as to when and if we’ll cruise again, once the cruise industry gets back to business.
 In the interim, this could be many months away or even a year away.

-Currently, we have four cruises booked (three in and around Japan) but at this time we’re more interested in the one upcoming in November, a mere six months from now.
-We’ve heard nothing from Azamara in regard to canceling this cruise on their ship, the Journey, with a capacity of 690 passengers.
+Currently, we have four cruises booked (three in and around Japan), but we’re more interested in the one upcoming in November, a mere six months from now.
+We’ve heard nothing from Azamara regarding canceling this cruise on their ship, the Journey, with a capacity of 690 passengers.

 |A thatched hut on the island.|

-We were really looking forward to this cruise that sails from Lisbon to Cape Town.
-Originally, our plan was to return to Marloth Park at the end of the cruise, December 2, 2020, after spending two or three days in Cape Town which we’ve yet to visit.
+We were looking forward to this cruise that sails from Lisbon to Cape Town.
+Initially, we planned to return to Marloth Park at the end of the cruise, December 2, 2020, after spending two or three days in Cape Town which we’ve yet to visit.

 The appeal of this cruise was not only its ending point, but also the scheduled ports of call which are listed here at this site, the small number of passengers, and a number of included perks such as WiFi and beverages.